GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Instead of the progression of tens, I have for many years used the simplest progression of all, which proceeds by twos, having found that it is useful for the perfection of the science of numbers.
+> ### Sometimes, the elegant implementation is a function.
+Not a method.
+Not a class.
+Not a framework.
+Just a function.
 >
-> ~ *Gottfried Wilhelm Leibniz*
+> ~ *John Carmack*

 ---
 ## 🏎 Quick Facts